pubnub/arduino/README.md

 ``PubNonSubClient *history(char *channel, int limit, int timeout)``

 Receive list of the last messages published on the given channel.
 The limit argument is optional and defaults to 10.
-Keep in mind that PubNub network has its own limit, which was 100 at the time of this writing - thus, even if you set `limit` to something higher than that (say `1000`) you will not actually get that many messages.
+Keep in mind that PubNub network has its own limit, which was 100 at the time of this writing.
+Thus, even if you set `limit` to something higher than that (say `1000`) you will not actually get that many messages.

 The timeout parameter is optional, with sensible default.
 See also a note about timeouts below.

 ### Message crackers

-These are used to interpret the response from Pubnub, so that you don't have to.
+These are used to interpret/parse the response from Pubnub, so that you don't have to.
 Their interface is much easier to use than the "low level" (essentially `Client`) interface.
-This interpretation is minimal and non-validating, mostly to "tell elements of the response apart", thus they are named "message crackers" (and not "parsers" or "interpreters"), which might make for an interesting piece of nostalgia to users familiar w/WinAPI.
+This parsing is minimal and non-validating, mostly to "tell elements of the response apart", thus they are named "message crackers" (and not "parsers" or "interpreters"), which might make for an interesting piece of nostalgia to users familiar w/WinAPI.

-Each API has its own class, because the format of the response is different.
+Each API (publish, subscribe...) has its own class, because the format of the PubNub response is different.
 But, for some groups of classes (APIs), the user interface is essentially the same.

 ``PublishCracker``